Hopkins Emergency Response Organization

-The Hopkins Emergency Response Organization (HERO) is the Johns Hopkins University's student-run emergency medical services organization, providing care to the Homewood community in Baltimore, MD.
+The Hopkins Emergency Response Organization (HERO) is the Johns Hopkins University's student-run emergency medical services organization, providing care to the Homewood community in Baltimore, Maryland.
 HERO's operational arm, the Hopkins Emergency Response Unit, provides patient care under the supervision of the organization's Board of Directors.

 History

 Originally, HERU operated as an Emergency First Responder organization, providing care consistent with that level of training.
 In early 2006, HERU's first EMT class graduated and the organization transitioned to providing care at the EMT level at all time.

 Hopkins Emergency Response Unit

 The Hopkins Emergency Response Unit is the operational branch of HERO and provides all patient care on behalf of HERO.

-Daily Operations
+Daily operations

-HERU operates a three-person Primary Crew throughout the academic year composed of an EMT, Field Training Officer, and Duty Officer.
-The EMT and Field Training Officer are expected to provide the direct hands-on patient care under the supervision of the Duty Officer.
-The Duty Officer is expected to supervise the other crew members, ensure the scene functions smoothly and provide the final say on all medical decisions.
-The EMT and Field Training Officer on duty are required to respond to every call, however, the Duty Officer may choose to respond to calls at their discretion or if requested by the other crew members.
+HERU operates a three-person primary crew throughout the academic year composed of an EMT, field training officer, and duty officer.
+The EMT and field training officer are expected to provide the direct hands-on patient care under the supervision of the duty officer.
+The duty officer is expected to supervise the other crew members, ensure the scene functions smoothly and provide the final say on all medical decisions.
+The EMT and field training officer on duty are required to respond to every call, however, the duty officer may choose to respond to calls at their discretion or if requested by the other crew members.
 HERU operates five shifts per day during the week: a night shift from 0000 to 0800, a shift from 0800 to 1200, a shift from 1200 to 1600, a shift from 1600 to 2000, and a shift from 2000 to 0000.
 Over the weekends, HERU shifts follow an alternate schedule.
 The Friday evening shift, typically lasting from 2000-0000, is extended until 1000 on Saturday morning.
 Saturdays are divided into three shifts: 1000 to 1500, 1500 to 2000, and 2000 to 1000.
 Sundays follow a schedule nearly identical to Saturdays, with the change that the 2000 shift lasts until 0000, beginning the weekly cycle anew.